-I. THE COURT'S KNOWING AND DELIBERATE FALSIFICATION OF THE RELIEF REQUESTED BY MY THRESHOLD AUGUST 17 TH MOTION, DENIED WITHOUT REASONS OR FINDINGS IN THE DECISION'S FINAL SENTENCE, MANIFESTS ITS CONSCIOUSNESS OF ITS "IMPROPER MOTIVES", "FRIENDSHIP[S]", AND "FAVORITISM". Π. THE COURT'S FAILURE TO MAKE ANY FINDINGS AS TO MY THRESHOLD AUGUST 17th MOTION REFLECTS ITS KNOWLEDGE THAT FINDINGS WOULD ESTABLISH MY ENTITLEMENT TO THE RELIEF REQUESTED THEREIN, AS WELL AS TO THE RELIEF REQUESTED BY MY III.
-APPELLANT'S BRIEF THE COURT'S FAILURE TO MAKE ANY FINDINGS AS TO THE SECOND BRANCH OF MY THRESHOLD AUGUST 17 th MOTION REFLECTS ITS KNOWLEDGE THAT FINDINGS WOULD ESTABLISH THE FRAUDULENCE OF THE BALD CLAIMS ON WHICH IT RELIES IN AFFIRMING JUSTICE WETZEL'S DECISION As to the decision's first sentence As to the decision's second sentence As to the decision's third sentence As to the decision's fourth sentence As to the decision's fifth sentence As to the decision's sixth sentence 13 .
-14 .
-15 .
-16
+I. THE COURT'S KNOWING AND DELIBERATE

+FALSIFICATION OF THE RELIEF REQUESTED BY MY

+THRESHOLD AUGUST 17 TH MOTION, DENIED WITHOUT

+REASONS OR FINDINGS IN THE DECISION'S FINAL

+SENTENCE, MANIFESTS ITS CONSCIOUSNESS OF ITS

+"IMPROPER MOTIVES", "FRIENDSHIP[S]", AND

+"FAVORITISM"

+П. THE COURT'S BARANT TO A CAST

+Ц. THE COURT'S FAILURE TO MAKE ANY FINDINGS AS TO

+MY THRESHOLD AUGUST 17th MOTION REFLECTS ITS

+KNOWLEDGE THAT FINDINGS WOULD ESTABLISH MY

+ENTITLEMENT TO THE RELIEF REQUESTED THEREIN, AS

+WELL AS TO THE RELIEF REQUESTED BY MY

+APPELLANT'S BRIEF

+Π. THE COURT'S FAILURE TO MAKE ANY FINDINGS AS TO

+• THE SECOND BRANCH OF MY THRESHOLD AUGUST 17 th

+MOTION REFLECTS ITS KNOWLEDGE THAT FINDINGS

+WOLLD ESTABLISH THE EDALIDIH THEE

+WOULD ESTABLISH THE FRAUDULENCE OF THE BALD CLAIMS ON WHICH IT RELIES IN AFFIRMING JUSTICE

+WETZEL'S DECISION

+WETZEL'S DECISION 11

+As to the decision's first sentence

+As to the decision's second sentence

+As to the decision's third sentence

+As to the decision's fourth sentence

+As to the decision's fourth sentence

+- As to the decision's fifth sentence

+As to the decision's sixth sentence

-I. THE COURT'S KNOWING AND DELIBERATE FALSIFICATION OF THE RELIEF REQUESTED BY MY THRESHOLD AUGUST 17TH MOTION, DENIED WITHOUT REASONS OR FINDINGS IN THE DECISION'S FINAL SENTENCE, MANIFESTS ITS CONSCIOUSNESS OF ITS "IMPROPER MOTIVES", "FRIENDSHIP[S]", AND "FAVORITISM"
+I. THE COURT'S KNOWING AND DELIBERATE FALSIFICATION OF THE RELIEF REQUESTED BY MY THRESHOLD AUGUST 17TH MOTION, DENIED WITHOUT REASONS OR FINDINGS IN THE DECISION'S FINAL SENTENCE, MANIFESTS ITS CONSCIOUSNESS OF ITS "IMPROPER MOTIVES", "FRIENDSHIPISI", AND "FAVORITISM"